Spatially resolved star-formation histories of local post-starburst galaxies: Starburst and quenching spatial patterns consistent with recent mergers: Discussion

 Secondly, the assertion that properties in local regions are mutually correlated through the population model allows degeneracies in the local regions to be broken.
 In the right panels of Fig. \ref{fig:Bayes_vs_HBayes}, we compare the 2D posterior density distributions of a spaxel at $R=0.271\;$kpc (marked in the left panels using large stars, and the position is marked with magenta crosses in Fig. \ref{fig:Hbayes_PSBmaps}) from both fitting approaches.
 The two loci of high-probability regions in the 2D posterior density distributions of the non-hierarchical approach, and their bimodal distributions in the 1D posterior distributions of $Z_\mathrm{old}$ and $Z_\mathrm{burst}$ suggest that the data is consistent with two distinct solutions.
 One has a high $Z_\mathrm{old}$ and a low $Z_\mathrm{burst}$, while the other has the opposite.
 These two solutions are degenerate.
 In contrast, in the BHM approach, this degeneracy is broken since only one of the solutions, low $Z_\mathrm{old}$ and high $Z_\mathrm{burst}$, is consistent with the radial pattern observed in all other Voronoi bins.

 Thirdly, adopting a BHM approach can significantly lower the uncertainties of the local properties, particularly for Voronoi bins with lower SNR (also seen by \citealt{gonzalez-gaitan2019} with a similar method on IFS data).
 In Section \ref{sec:structural_properties}, we noted that our measured stellar mass surface densities of the three galaxies are in excellent agreement with the values measured by pipe3D from fitting all spaxels independently.
 This is an example of a well-constrained property for which the BHM approach confers no additional benefit.
 However, in the same section, we also noted that our estimates of $\sigma_\mathrm{disp}$ have significantly lower uncertainties than the non-hierarchical fits from MaNGA DAP.
-While the increased SNR of the spectra through Voronoi binning undoubtedly contributed\footnote{The shrinking of the prior using results from the global fit have also helped if comparing between our BHM results to those from an independent method (e.g. DAP results).
-But because in Fig. \ref{fig:Bayes_vs_HBayes}, the non-hierarchical results also benefited from the updated priors.
-So we do not mention this in the main text.}, the BHM method also helped in shrinking the uncertainties by pooling together information from all Voronoi bins (``borrowing strength'').
+While the increased SNR of the spectra through Voronoi binning undoubtedly contributed\footnote{The shrinking of the prior using results from the global fit have also helped when comparing between our BHM results to those from an independent method (e.g. DAP results).
+However, both the non-hierarchical and hierarchical results in Fig. \ref{fig:Bayes_vs_HBayes} used the updated priors from the global fit, thus we do not mention this in the main text.}, the BHM method also helped in shrinking the uncertainties by pooling together information from all Voronoi bins (``borrowing strength'').
 A similar effect can be observed in the top left panel of Fig. \ref{fig:Bayes_vs_HBayes}, where the uncertainties of $Z_\mathrm{old}$ at the outer regions are significantly lower in the BHM approach than the non-hierarchical approach.
 This effect is not limited to parameters that we directly modelled with radial dependence.
 In the right panels of Fig. \ref{fig:Bayes_vs_HBayes}, the width of the posterior distribution of burst mass fraction from the BHM approach is considerably smaller than that from the non-hierarchical approach, resulting from the degeneracy breaking as discussed above.